Ege686/Neural-Network-for-Unity/README.md

 Example of AI learning something: https://youtu.be/pDmKVT0qgjM?t=445

-I made that video with my code(my code=this attached script).
+I made that video with my code(It is a really old version of my AI.
+I changed lots of things since then.
+I made a art with code writing.
+Also I could take off its shit.
+I so dived into making it clean I could add extra variables to the classes.
+It would be done with an external script easly but I choose the cleaner version.
+It may effect on the performance but shouldn't effect too much.
+Just few extra variables.
+It is all that.).
 Video is Turkish but you can still see how it learns.